Capital gains tax on property

 Capital gains tax (CGT) on property sales has specific deadlines.
 You must pay CGT within 30 days of completing the property sale.
 This tight timeframe means you should calculate your tax liability swiftly after the sale.

 Remember, late payments may incur penalties.
-It's essential to stay informed about the current tax year's dates, as these influence your CGT calculations and payments.
+Stay informed about the current tax year's dates, as these influence your CGT calculations and payments.

 It's wise to keep detailed records of property transactions, as these are critical for accurate CGT calculations.
 Also, be mindful of any changes in CGT rates or allowances announced in budget statements, as these can impact your payable tax.